claremacrae/ApprovalTests.cpp.Demos/README.md

 Code samples and information for various talks and demos on ApprovalTests.cpp.

-The samples here demonstrate use of [ApprovalTests.cpp](https://github.com/approvals/ApprovalTests.cpp), which is a new C++ implementation of Llewellyn Falco's [Approval Tests](http://approvaltests.com/) approach to testing legacy code.
+The samples here demonstrate use of [ApprovalTests.cpp](https://github.com/approvals/ApprovalTests.cpp), which is the C++ implementation of Llewellyn Falco's [Approval Tests](http://approvaltests.com/) approach to testing legacy and hard-to-test code.

 ## Talks and presentations